Kylie Jenner Shares Video Of Romantic Birthday Surprise From Travis Scott

-Kylie Jenner woke up to a garden of rose courtesy of her baby’s father, Travis Scott.
+Kylie Jenner woke up to a garden of roses courtesy of her baby’s father, Travis Scott.
 At least that’s according to a video she recently posted on Instagram.
 Jenner celebrated her birthday on August 10 and it looks like this was a present for her special day.

 “Woke up to a little fairytale.
 Thank you, baby, @travisscott” Jenner wrote in the caption of the video.